vccw-team/wp-cli-vackup/README.md

 ## Subcommands

 * `wp vackup create`: Create a .zip archive from WordPress.
 It contains files and database.
-* `wp vackup extract`: Extract the WordPress site from a .zip archive.
+* `wp vackup restore`: Restore the WordPress site from a .zip archive.

 ### Backup your WordPress files and database.